cozis/Noja/docs/language.md

 ```

 ### Variables
 Variable names can contain letters, digits and underscores (the first character can't be a digit though).
-You can set variables without declaring them first:
+You can define variables by assigning a value to them directly:
 ```py
 a = 5;
 ```